Generic Name: abacavir, lamivudine, and zidovudine (a BACK a veer, la MIV yoo deen, zye DOE vyoo deen)

 How should I take Trizivir?

 Take Trizivir exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Trizivir with or without food.